jedster1111/polling-app/README.md

 #### Expects
 ```
 {
+	poll: {
 		creatorName: "Roy",
 		pollName: "What furniture?",
 		description: "We are going to get some new furniture in the office!",
 		options: [
 			"bean bags",
 			"rocking chairs",
 			"garden bench"
 		]
 	}
+}
 ```
 #### Returns
-Response code: `200` <br>
+Response code: `201` <br>
 Description: Succesfully created a new poll <br>
 Json:
 ```
 {
+	poll: {
 		pollId: "1",
 		creatorName: "Roy",
 		pollName: "What furniture?",
 		description: "We are going to get some new furniture in the office!",
 		options: [
 			{optionId: 1, value: "bean bags", votes: ["Jed", "James"]},
 			{optionId: 2, value: "rocking chairs", votes: ["Roy"]},
 			{optionId: 3, value: "garden bench", votes: []},
 		]
+	}
 }
 ```